Canonical URLs: A Beginner's Guide to Canonical Tags

 Rank Math SEO Plugin

-If you’re using the Rank Math SEO plugin, head to the “Rank Math SEO” box on any page or post.
-And open the “Advanced” tab.
+To set the canonical URL using the Rank Math SEO plugin, go to the “Rank Math SEO” box on any page or post and open the “Advanced” tab.

 “Advanced” tab in “Rank Math SEO” box